EthicalSource/contributor_covenant/content/_index.md

 ## How to Adopt Contributor Covenant

-Your code of conduct should be easy to locate, whether from your community's website or the root directory of your project's repository.
+Your code of conduct should be easy to locate, whether as page on your community's website or a CODE_OF_CONDUCT.md file in the root directory of your project's repository.

 *You must add a contact method to the placeholder in the document* so that people know how to report violations.